ohata-toast/Network-VPC/en/console-guide.md

 * All instances within a VPC cannot access the internet without internet gateway.

-* Excessive 'Broadcast, Multicast, Unknown Unicast' may be blocked without notice.
+* Excessively transferred 'Broadcast, Multicast, Unknown Unicast' may be blocked without notice.

 * You can specify whether to enable the **Private IP DNS** feature.
 	* The feature is only available within the same VPC.